JBoudou/Itero/doc/Install.md

  - [Go](https://golang.org/dl/) version at least 1.15.2.

- - Any recent version of [Node.js](https://nodejs.org/en/download/).
+ - The last LTS version of [Node.js](https://nodejs.org/en/download/).

  - Any recent version of [Git](https://git-scm.com/downloads).
    Agreeing to all the default configuration should work.